JPVBMR/Flutter/README.md

 - [Quizz App](./quizz_app) - A quiz application to answer questions and view results.
 - [Expense Tracker](./expense_tracker_app) - An expense tracker app to manage and track your expenses with Charts and Dismissable List Items.
 - [Meals App](./meals_app) - An app with different screens and navigation options with Side Drawers and Bottom Navigation Bars.
 It uses Providers & Notifiers to manage state across different widgets  and also Implicity/Explicity Animations.
+- [Shopping List App](./shopping_list_app) - An app to create and manage a shopping list with features to add and delete items.
+Integrates with Firebase to store data remotely via HTTPS requests.

 ### :runner: How to Run